arras-energy/gridlabd-old/docs/Module/Commercial/Parking.md

 ### `ventilation_power`
 ~~~
-complex fan_power[kVA];
+complex ventilation_power[kVA];
 ~~~

 This parameter sets the total fan power in the parking structure.
-This quantity is invariant.

 # Example